Hiking

 * Speaking of mega-hikes, the Barkley Marathons (also held in Tennessee) is the granddaddy of them all.
 Here’s a nice piece on the race and its creator, the one and only Lazarus Lake: Good Luck, Morons: Lazarus Lake & His Impossible Race

-* Long Hunter’s new story trail: Long Hunter debuts Reading Ranger Story Trail
+* Long Hunter’s story trail was the first in Tennessee State Parks and was created by my wife, Leslie Anne: Long Hunter debuts Reading Ranger Story Trail

 * One of my favorite annual events at Long Hunter is the Lost Loon Triathlon.
 Here’s the lowdown: Wild Side TV: Lost Loon Triathlon